The rostering section is used to manage your rotas and bookings. It has sections for Roster, Bookings, Rounds, Shifts, Publishing and On-Call.

 Sticky rows and hiding unallocated bars

 To manage how your unallocated bar appears, you can either have 'sticky rows' enabled or disabled.
 Having them enabled means that the unallocated bar will scroll down the screen with you as you move down.
 When it is disabled, the unallocated bar sticks to the top of the screen above the carers.
-To manage this, click on the cog wheel on the top right of the roster screen and click to either enable/disable sticky rows.
+To manage this, click on the :settings: icon in the top right of the roster screen and click to either enable/disable sticky rows.

 It is also possible to have the unallocated bars of every selected team showing whether they have any unallocated bookings or not.
 This can make it easier to unallocate bookings faster and in bulk.

 See Roster Settings for more information.